Consumer product regulations - USA

 TSG provides companies with high-quality regulatory and scientific consulting services.
 We aim to understand our clients' goals and objectives, learn the scientific and technical aspects of projects and anticipate compliance challenges to plan a strategic path forward.
 TSG's team of experts is deadline-focused, responsive and committed to professionalism.
 We have the utmost respect for the confidentiality of our work, strong project management skills, and take great measure to cultivate long-term partnerships with clients.

 TSG’s team of scientists and regulatory consultants manage all aspects of compliance with the Consumer Products Safety Act, including providing expert opinion, developing FHSA-compliant consumer product hazard labels and monitoring state compliance.
-Key professionals working with consumer products are Joe McCarthy and Leslie Patton.
+Our Washington, DC-based Federal Affairs team is led by Abigail Wacek.

 Frequently Asked Questions